Brandy – Everything You Want to Know

-In the early 20th century, brandy also was a popular drink in Russia, and as legend goes, riotous disputes were sometimes put on hold until the brandy could be “rescued” nearby liquor stores or distilleries in the hazardous areas, so greatly loved was this drink.
+In the early 20th century, brandy also was a popular drink in Russia (also see our Moscow Mule recipe), and as legend goes, riotous disputes were sometimes put on hold until the brandy could be “rescued” nearby liquor stores or distilleries in the hazardous areas, so greatly loved was this drink.

 The “Jubilee Brandies” were reputedly considered an important celebratory drink during the communist regime.

 Brandy is considered a wine distillate in Europe, and a spirit made from fermented wine and fruit mash.
 It is usually created from the juice/wine of grapes, but can be crafted by individual or combinations of fruits such as pears, plums, apples, cherries and raspberries and other berries.